topranks/homerlabs/labs/codfw_migrate/README.md

 This is a containerlab topology, expanding on [esilab](../esilab), which I used to test a miration of from virtual-chassis based row-wide vlans to EVPN based simulating the kind of move required in codfw row A/B.

-A single vQFX node, **vcsw**, is used to represent the virtual-chassis (for the purpose of the lab simulating a VC is not required).
+A single vQFX node, **ASW**, is used to represent the virtual-chassis (for the purpose of the lab simulating a VC is not required).
 Two vMX nodes simulate our two core routers, and a further 4 vQFX act as a basic spine/leaf running EVPN.

-Two servers are connected to the vcsw.
+Two servers are connected to the ASW.
 Because it is difficult to move cables in containerlab while running, two more with similar names are connected to the LEAF devices.
 Server moves will then be simulated by configuring the same MAC/IP addressing on, for instance, server1 and server1_b, then shutting the link to server1 and bringing the link to server1_b up.
 The server nodes are basic debian-based Linux containers with BIRD installed.
 Two additional nodes, remote1 and remote2, are included to act as a source/destination outside the WMF network / rows in question.
 These are also plain linux containers.

-Similar to the server move to simulate disconnecting the vcsw from core routers, and moving them to the SPINEs, the links to the cores will instead be shut down before the separate links to the SPINEs brought up.
+Similar to the server move to simulate disconnecting the ASW from core routers, and moving them to the SPINEs, the links to the cores will instead be shut down before the separate links to the SPINEs brought up.

 ## IP GW Migration